-HUD Assistance
+HUD (Public Housing) Assistance

 If you will be living on your own, you may be able to get help from the U.S. Department of Housing and Urban Development (or HUD).
-Most housing assistance from HUD is made under a program called "Section 8."
+Most housing assistance from HUD is made under a program called "Section 8" and it is often called public housing.
 To see if you are eligible for HUD housing assistance (including Section 8), contact your local HUD office.
 You can find your local HUD office through the "Rental" link at www.hud.gov or by calling (800) 569-4287.
+Often the waiting list for public housing is very long.